webmaster442/BookGen/Commands.md

     Optional argument.
 Specifies work directory.
 If not specified, then the current directory will be used as working directory.

+# Tools

+Display a list of downloadable tools that can be installed and used with BookGen shell.

+`BookGen Tools`

 # Terminalinstall

 Installs a bookgen profile to the Windows Termninal